SnehaVarshney11/ReactJS/README.md

 4th Method - Class property as arrow function.  <br>

 ‼ <b>Conditional Rendering (UserGreeting.js file)-</b> <br>
 1. When building react application, often need to show or hide some html based on a certain condition, use Conditional Rendering.
-Conditional Rendering works the same way conditions work in JS. <b>
+Conditional Rendering works the same way conditions work in JS.
 2. There are 4 approaches - <br>
 a. if/else <br> b.
 Element variable <br> c.
 Ternary conditional operator <br> d.
 Short circuit operator -> Use when we want to print something or nothing